Top 10 Tips for Efficient Yet Effective Root Cause Analysis

 There is nothing worse than performing a difficult investigation and then having management fail to understand the lessons learned because they don’t understand root cause analysis and performance improvement methods.

-- Have you seen management mandate punishment when it wasn’t called for by the investigation?
+- Have you seen management mandate punishment when the investigation didn’t call for it?

 - Have you seen management insist that smaller problems should be investigated even though they didn’t meet the investigation criteria?